GravityMedia/Stream/README.md

 use GravityMedia\Stream\InputStream;
 use GravityMedia\Stream\OutputStream;

-// create new file input stream object
+// create new input stream object
 $inputStream = new InputStream(fopen('/path/to/input/file.bin', 'rb'));

-// create new file output stream object
+// create new output stream object
 $outputStream = new OutputStream(fopen('/path/to/output/file.bin', 'wb'));

 // Pipe input stream to output stream